Employee Rights No Fees Unless We Win

-Although claims of discrimination based solely on one's skin color are sparse, such discrimination based solely on the color of one's skin is indeed prohibited by FEHA.
+Although claims of discrimination based solely on one's skin color are sparse, such discrimination based solely on the color of one's skin is indeed a basis for a discrimination claim.
 Walker v.
-Secretary of Treasure, I.R.S.
+Secretary of Treasury, I.R.S.
 (ND GA 1989) 713 F.Supp.
-403, 405.
-Thus, FEHA protects employees from discrimination against skin color in addition to protecting them from discrimination motivated by race.
-In addition, FEHA protects not only minorities, but members of all races.
+403, 405-finding actionable under Title VII discriminatory acts by a dark-skinned black supervisor against a light-skinned black employee on basis of the employee’s lighter skin color.
+Thus, the FEHA protects employees from discrimination motivated by skin color in addition to protecting them from discrimination motivated solely by race.
+In addition, anti-discrimination laws protect not only minorities, but members of all races.
 Griggs v.
-Duke Power Co., (1971) 401 US 424, 430-31.
+Duke Power Co.
+(1971) 401 U.S. 424, 430-31.

-An employer's animus towards an employee's national origin or ancestry may be the basis for racial discrimination, even though national origin and ancestry are separately protected classes under FEHA.
-Cal.
-Gov. Code §12940(a).
+An employer's animus towards an employee's national origin or ancestry may be the basis for racial discrimination, even though national origin and ancestry are separately protected classes under the FEHA.
+California Government Code section 12940(a).